Detailed content of our market study

 4.3 Service diversification

 According to UNEC, **% of hair salons will have introduced a new service by ****.
-In ****, this proportion rose to **%, and to *.*% in ****.
+By ****, this proportion had risen to **%, and to *.*% in ****, reflecting salons' desire to respond better and better to customer expectations and to stand out from the crowd, justifying their prices.

-The following graph shows the top * new services introduced by hairdressers in ****, ****, **** and ****.
-The most frequently cited new services in **** are straightening (***): its rate of citation divided by * in **** perhaps ...
+The following chart shows the top * new services implemented by hairdressers in ****, and from **** to ****.
+The most frequently cited new services in **** are cranial massage (***): its rate of citation divided by * in **** perhaps shows that this service is already well established and/or that it is going out of fashion.

 4.4 Home hairdressing continues to gain ground

 The hairdressing profession has gradually evolved with the creation of the auto and micro-entrepreneur status in ****.
 More and more hairdressers have chosen to set up as home-based hairdressers rather than as salon-based hairdressers (***).
-Today, home-based hairdressing accounts for **% of the sector's business, up from **.*% in ****.[***]
+By ****, home-based hairdressing will account for **.*% of the sector's business, compared with **.*% in ****.[***]

 5 Regulations